DataAnalyticsEngineering/ThermoNTFA/README.md

 ## Documentation

+TODO: deployment of documentation on Github

-The full documentation of this software, including a detailed tutorial on how to use EPI and the api documentation, can be found under [Documentation](https://Systems-Theory-in-Systems-Biology.github.io/EPI/).
+The documentation of this software, including examples on how to use **ThermoNTFA**, can be found under [Documentation](https://DataAnalyticsEngineering.github.io/ThermoNTFA/).

 ## Features